-In addition to providing temporary pavement markings, NO CENTER LINE signs may also be warranted.
-NO CENTER LINE signs are black-on-orange warning signs used on two-lane and two-lane with auxiliary lane facilities where no-passing zone centerline marking is not in place for 200 linear ft. or more.
-These signs are placed in advance of the missing no-passing zone centerline markings area at the recommended sign spacing.
-For extended areas continuously or intermittently missing no-passing centerline marking, NO CENTER LINE signs should also be installed within 150 ft. after the intersection of a state route and at two-mile spacing throughout the affected area.
+In addition to providing temporary pavement markings, NO CENTER LINE signs may also be needed.
+NO CENTER LINE signs are black-on-orange warning signs used on two-lane and two-lane with auxiliary lane facilities where centerline marking is not in place for 200 linear ft. or more.
+These signs are placed in advance of the missing centerline markings area at the recommended sign spacing.
+For extended areas continuously or intermittently missing centerline marking, NO CENTER LINE signs should also be installed within 150 ft. after the intersection of a state route and at two-mile spacing throughout the affected area.
 Upon the discretion of the supervisor, additional NO CENTER LINE signs may be installed within 150 ft. after other intersections.
 When a sign placed at the two-mile interval and one placed after an intersection fall within one-eighth mile of each other, the sign placed at the two-mile interval may be eliminated.

 When temporary pavement markings and/or NO CENTER LINE signs are necessitated by either a change in roadway use or the absence of permanent pavement markings, the following provisions shall be incorporated into the operation.